ALEX5402/Reinject/README.md

 it is a simple app to use esp hacks on all pubg mobile with Root access no nessessery magisk module need to make it work

+# To Make It Work On 32 Bit Games Do this

+- download the laest version of Xposed Frame Work [Xposed download](https://github.com/LSPosed/LSPosed/releases/tag/v1.8.6)
+- then falash it to magisk and reboot
+- then simply install Reinject and enable this Modeule As Xposed Modeule
+- Select Recomended apps what it Says
+- done Ready to go

 ## Install Instructions